 Read: How to Choose A Host

-If you’re serious about eCommerce, you need a managed host that will take care of speed, security & uptime of your store.
+If you’re serious about eCommerce, you need a managed host that will take care of the speed, security & uptime of your store.
 Every penny would be worth it if your customers will stop abandoning the cart because of lousy speed.

 #3.
 Using SEO + CRO